Rebuilding Trust After a Deep Hurt

 Dr. Donna HartFor Those Giving Help, For Those Seeking Hope6 Comments

-Rebuilding trust takes time when someone— a husband or wife, a close friend—has deeply hurt you.
+Rebuilding trust takes time when someone— a husband/wife or close friend—hurts you deeply.
 Do you fear forgiving the one who hurt you?

 Forgiving a person who has sinned against us means that we will no longer hold the sin against the offender.
 It does not mean that the relationship returns to where it was before.